ACHIEVE HEALTHY GUMS WITH PERIODONTICS TREATMENT

 Gingival grafting treats gum recession and eases tooth sensitivity.

 Your dentist may use gum tissue from another area of the mouth or biocompatible donor tissue for gum grafting.

 At Arsmiles Family & Cosmetic Dentistry, your comfort is a top priority.
-We use state-of-the-art laser technology for many different types of dental and soft tissue treatments.
-Laser treatment can cut down the time you spend in the dentist’s chair and minimize discomfort, bleeding, gum shrinkage and recovery time.
+We use state-of-the-art laser technology for many different dental and soft tissue treatments.
+Laser treatment can cut down your time in the dentist’s chair and minimize discomfort, bleeding, gum shrinkage, and recovery time.

 How do I restore my smile after periodontal disease?

 Restorative dentistry can be started after the soft tissue infection has been treated and the gum health is returned.
 New and returning patients can ask about services and treatments such as: